VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 ![image.png](Introduction_to_Bash_files/image.png)

+Start by navigating back to the `bootcamp` directory:

 `cd ~/bootcamp/`

+Then type:

 `vi test_file.txt`

 This will open a blank screen with several ~ on the left-hand side:

 ```bash
 ~